Royal Enfield Meteor

-The Meteor is an Indian Cruiser-style motorcycle manufactured by Royal Enfield in India.
-The model was developed by engineers based at Royal Enfield’s two state-of-the-art technical centres, in Chennai.
+The Royal Enfield Meteor is an Indian cruiser-style motorcycle manufactured by Royal Enfield in India.
+The model was developed by engineers based at Royal Enfield's two state-of-the-art technical centres, in Chennai.
 The Meteor is a direct replacement to Thunderbird 350.

 Design

 Engine

 Royal Enfield developed the Meteor codenamed JD1.
 The 349cc long-stroke single-cylinder engine is now air and oil-cooled and the traditional pushrods were replaced by an overhead cam.
 The engine produces 20 horsepower at 6,100rpm and 27Nm of torque at 4,000rpm and is paired to a five-speed constant mesh transmission.
 The bike has a power-to-weight ratio of 105.75 hp/tonne.
 The engine design also includes a balancer shaft to repress the vibrations.
+The Royal Enfield Meteor 350 has a fuel consumption of around 35 km/l.

+The Royal Enfield Super Meteor released in 2022 boasts very much the same design, but with a 650cc engine.

-Frame and Chassis
+Frame and chassis

 The Meteor comes with a twin-tube spine frame, as opposed to the single downtube frame, which most of its contemporaries in the company's line-up have.
 The suspension is telescopic in front while in the rear is twin-tube emulsion shock absorbers.
 Front forks are 41mm with 130mm travel and the rear suspension has six-step adjustable preload.

 The stock tires of the bike are 100/90-19 inch at front and 140/70-17 inch at the rear.
 The motorcycle has a 300 mm disc with a dual-piston floating caliper at the front and a 270 mm single-piston floating caliper disc at rear.

-The bike also features an all-new semi-digital instrument cluster and a tripper screen in a separate pod which displays turn by turn navigation.
+The bike also features an all-new semi-digital instrument cluster and a Tripper navigation system screen in a separate pod.

+The Super Meteor 650 shares a resemblance to its younger counterpart, the Meteor 350, but with a more muscular appearance.
+It features a wide and low-slung seat, offering a relaxed riding position ideal for long-distance journeys.
+The cruiser aesthetics are enhanced by its teardrop-shaped fuel tank, scooped seat, and robust fenders.